Flux-15/Robotic_Arm/README.md

 - **Computer Vision:** AprilTag-based pick-and-place system with homography-based coordinate transformation
 - **Dual-Arm Support:** Drive two independent arms from a single ESP32 + PCA9685

-### Reference Paper

-The kinematic model is based on the DH parameters from:
-> Ibrahim & Ali, *"Inverse Kinematic Analysis For A 5 DOF Robotic Arm Using Deep Neural Network,"* IJES vol 11, no 18s, 2025.

-**Note:** This implementation uses a **closed-form geometric IK solution** (not the DNN from the paper) for real-time control on microcontrollers.

----

 ## Version History

 ### V1 — Foundation